Liga Națională (men's handball)

 The Romanian Handball League, commonly known as Liga Națională or more recently as Liga Zimbrilor, is the men's top Romanian professional handball league.
-The league comprises fourteen teams.
+The league comprises twelve teams.

 History

 This sport was first played in Romania in 1920.
 After a visit in Germany, a few physical education teachers introduced this sport in their classes.

 The Liga Națională was founded in 1933 (in 11 players) and in 1958 in the current format with 7 players.
 The most successful team in history is Steaua București with 28 titles.
 The current champions are Dinamo București.

 Broadcasting rights

 The matches are broadcast by Pro Arena.